 That depends on the destination and/or preferred route; going to the new Kern Road interchange and heading north is one option that should provide the quickest access to Ireland Road, but it is possible that motorists will choose to use the existing Kern Road connection between US 31 and Miami Road.

-The freeway is being designed per federal and INDOT standards as a limited access highway.
-The speed limit is anticipated to be 65 miles per hour.
+The freeway - a limited access highway - has a posted speed limit of 65 miles per hour.

 INDOT’s Long Range Transportation Plan includes projects 25 years in the future.
 The US 31 segment through Howard County opened in 2013.
-The sections through Hamilton County, and Marshall and St. Joseph counties will be completed before or by 2015.
+The section through Hamilton County will be completed before or by 2015.
 Other segments will be determined as the Long Range Plan is updated.

-Where can I find more information about the other projects on US 31 between Indianapolis and South Bend?
+Where can I find more information about the other project on US 31 between Indianapolis and South Bend?

 US 31 through Hamilton County is also under construction.
 For information about those projects, visit www.us31hamiltoncounty.in.gov.